Coronavirus: Important information about our travel insurance cover

-You should check the latest government advice before you travel to ensure that you are allowed to go to your chosen destination.
+You should check the latest government/FCDO advice before you travel to ensure that you are allowed to go to your chosen destination and what rules you will be required to follow when you are there.
 Be aware that the advice may change as the risk levels change.

-There may also be quarantine requirements when arriving in different countries, including when you return to the UK.
-The quarantine requirements may be different depending on whether you are arriving back into England, Scotland, Wales or Northern Ireland.
+There may be quarantine requirements when you return to the UK, these may be different depending on whether you are arriving back into England, Scotland, Wales or Northern Ireland.